Get Involved

 -

-Seizure Control As a New Metric in Assessing Efficacy of Tumor Treatment in Patients with Low Grade Glioma
+Seizure Control as a New Metric in Assessing Efficacy of Tumor Treatment in Patients With Low Grade Glioma

 This study investigates how seizures can vary over time with changes in low grade gliomas and its treatments.
 This study may help doctors find symptoms or triggers of seizures earlier than normal, and ultimately earlier care or treatment for seizures.